brulonga/CloudCover/README.md

-# Convlutional Neural Networks for Cloud Cover classification in all sky images
+# Convolutional Neural Networks for Cloud Cover classification in all sky images

 Bruno Longarela